AntonNPersson/Meal-Recommender/README.md

 🌟 Features
 * Web Scraping: Automatically collects up-to-date product information from Mercadona
-* Smart Recommendations: Uses machine learning to suggest meals based on your preferences and budget
+* Smart Recommendations: Uses machine learning to estimate preparation time and suggest meals based on your preferences/dietary restrictions/groceries
-* Nutritional Analysis: Provides nutritional insights for recommended meal plans
+* Smart Rating: Generates a smart rating for each meal based on ingredients, preparation time, and user preferences
-* Cost Optimization: Creates affordable meal plans that fit your budget
+* Cost Optimization: Creates affordable meal plans that fit your budget based on current mercadona prices
+* Bot Integration: Integrates with Telegram for easy meal planning and recommendations
 * Easy to Use: Simple command-line interface for quick meal planning

+🔧 Prerequisites
+* Python 3.8 or higher
+* Food.com csv dataset (for meal recommendations) - [Download here](https://www.kaggle.com/datasets/irkaal/foodcom-recipes-and-reviews/data) (make sure to place it in the `data/raw` directory)

 📜 License